ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 ## Getting started with LuaSnip {#getting-started}

-**Should I use UltiSnips or LuaSnip?**

-- Vim users: use UltiSnips---LuaSnip only works with Neovim
-- Neovim users: I suggest LuaSnip---it integrates better into the Neovim ecosystem, is free of external dependencies (UltiSnips requires Python), has more features, and is a bit faster (no, I don't have benchmarks).
-  That said, UltiSnips still works fine in Neovim, and its syntax is easier to learn.

 There is also an [UltiSnips version of this article]({{< relref "/tutorials/vim-latex/ultisnips" >}}) if you prefer.

 ### Installation {#install}